My Account

 Effects of Bullying on the Bully

 Those who bully others are also likely to face serious behavioral problems.
-They are at higher risk of later developing substance abuse issues and engaging in violent behavior, such as theft and vandalism.
+They are at higher risk of later developing substance use issues and engaging in violent behavior, such as theft and vandalism.

 Compared to children and adolescents who have only been victims, bullies who have been victims themselves tend to face severe negative effects on their mental health.
 These effects carry over into adulthood and include suicide tendencies.
 The bully may also experience poor social skills and high levels of aggression.